MEDIATION

 Preparation

-There's no luck involved in making agreements that work.
+There’s no luck involved in making agreements that work.
 When people are well prepared for mediation they think logically and systematically, come up with realistic options and make agreements that work.
-There are some mediation mindset principles that will help you when you go into mediation:
+My worksheets will help you go into mediation (or other tough conversations) confident and prepared.

 Confidentiality